-Remember, core competencies include your entire knowledge base and skill sets.
-When you develop your resume, you should make sure that these competencies are detailed using the job description keywords.
+Your core competencies include your relevant knowledge base and skills.
+When you develop your tailored resume, you should make sure that these competencies are detailed using the job description keywords.
 That can help you in two important ways:

 - Use the job description’s keywords to help you focus your resume on that company’s open position

-Your core competencies should always be a summary of those skills and knowledge.
 You should use short phrases to describe the skills.
-List those core competencies in your summary to ensure that hiring managers see them.
-That helps to dispel any doubts about whether you’re qualified for the job by directly answering that question as early in the resume as possible.
+List those core competencies in your summary to ensure that recruiters and hiring managers see them.
+That helps to dispel any doubts about whether you’re a qualified fit for the specific job by directly answering that question as early in the resume as possible.

-This may be more difficult to do when you’re applying for many different jobs, but it is effective.
-If there is only a handful of positions you’re applying to, then you should be tweaking your experience section.
-As tempting as it might be to just leave your employment history intact for each submission, that can be a missed opportunity.
-You should tweak job descriptions and achievements to ensure that they more closely align with the job you’re seeking.
-Customize those entries so that they shine a spotlight on skills and achievements that demonstrate your ability to handle the new position.
+As tempting as it might be to just leave your employment history intact for each submission, that can cause you to miss opportunities.
+You should edit job descriptions and achievements to improve how closely they align with the job you’re seeking.
+Customize those entries so that they shine a spotlight on skills and work experience that demonstrate that you’re the right person to handle the new position.

-While it might take some effort to tailor your resume for different position, it is an absolute necessity if you want to get noticed these days.
-Generic resumes just won’t cut it anymore.
-You can use a well-tailored resume to maximize your odds of job-search success.
-So, learn to tailor your resume the right way; chances are that it’s just what you need to finally get that job you deserve.
+While it definitely takes some extra effort to tailor your resume for different types of positions, it is an absolute necessity if you want to get noticed these days.
+Generic, one-size-fits-all resumes just won’t cut it anymore.
+A well-tailored resume will maximize your odds of job search success.
+So, learn to tailor your resume to a job posting the right way; chances are that it’s just what you need to finally get that job you deserve.

 If you need help, reach out to the career experts at Zipjob.
 We are a resume writing service with over 100 professional resume writers ready to help you impress recruiters and hiring managers.